Specialist search for Drones hiring

 Hiring challenges

-The drone and aerial autonomy candidate pool is fragmented across defence, aerospace, and commercial robotics — each with different compensation expectations, security clearance profiles, and engineering cultures.
-Engineers from defence programs often carry compensation and clearance requirements that commercial companies cannot match.
-Engineers from commercial drone programs may lack the certification and safety-case rigour that aviation-adjacent programs require.
+The drone and aerial autonomy candidate pool is fragmented across defense, aerospace, and commercial robotics, each with different compensation expectations, security clearance profiles, and engineering cultures.
+Engineers from defense programs often carry compensation and clearance requirements that commercial companies cannot match.
+Engineers from commercial drone programs may lack the certification and safety-case rigor that aviation-adjacent programs require.

 Where talent sits

-San Diego is the strongest concentration for defence-adjacent aerial autonomy, shaped by naval research and defence prime influence.
+San Diego is the strongest concentration for defense-adjacent aerial autonomy, shaped by naval research and defense prime influence.
 San Francisco Bay Area holds the commercial drone and delivery programs.
-Austin has aerospace and defence depth.
+Austin has aerospace and defense depth.
 Pittsburgh and Boston have research-to-commercial pipelines through CMU and MIT.
 Significant talent sits in the Pacific Northwest through Boeing, Amazon Prime Air, and adjacent programs.